gruposantander/digital-trust-docs/docs/quick_development_guide.md

 uoy4KY-RhiUDhhIC-YiUs6ajSyjzySPrAaGomY4B3Z4kj2c6cMPh3QQK4IKnC6S535QJcoszH8Gv9damr3In2TEVrEjjnOXYkteKNAY13gipmACoamWNA
 ```

-As result an `id_token` will be returned together with an access and a refresh tokens:
+As result an `id_token` will be returned together with an access token:

 ```
 {